slarmoo/.github/profile/webServices/login/login.md

 }
 ```

 But, we are missing a couple of things.
-We need to a real authentication token, and we cannot simply store a clear text password in our database.
+We need a real authentication token, and we cannot simply store a clear text password in our database.

 ## Generating authentication tokens